godfreykao/experiments/README.md

 # experiments
-Collection of small program aimed at learning and exploring new technologies.
+Collection of small program aimed at learning and exploring.